Self-Serve Order Editing for Shopify: Why It’s No Longer Optional

 Will adding self-service increase support tickets or refunds?

-How does self-serve editing affect the post-purchase experience?
+How does self-serve order editing affect customer retention?

 About